brendanpshea/database_sql/duck_debug.md

-# Debugging With a Duck:
+# Debugging With a Duck
 7 Ways Your New Rubber Duck Can Improve Your Code (and Your Life) 🦆👩‍💻🐞

 ### 1\.
 Articulation - Speak, Don't Just Think! 🗣️